jordelver/customer-service-tickets/README.md

 # Customer service tickets

+## Requirements

+* Ruby 2.4.1
+* PostgreSQL

+## Setup

+Run `bundle install` to install application dependencies.

+Run `rake db:setup` to create the databases and seed data.
+You might want to edit `database.yml` to match your environment.

+Start the app server with `bin/rails s`

 ## Some things to note...

 * Because we’re not logged in, we can’t filter to show the customer’s orders, so